 At Virgin Atlantic we believe if we’re going to stand a chance at being successful then we’ve got to do things differently.

 That’s why we’ve transformed our fleet to be younger and more fuel efficient.
-And it’s why we’re taking action across every part of the customer journey, bringing a sustainability mindset to everything we do.
+And it’s why we’re taking action across every part of the customer journey, bringing a responsible mindset to everything we do.
 It’s also why we’re leading the way in proving that flight on 100% Sustainable Aviation Fuel (SAF) can be done.

 On 28th November 2023 Flight100 took to the skies.
 Pushing the boundaries on sustainable flight, it was the first time 100% SAF has been flown in both engines, by a commercial airline across the Atlantic, marking a significant milestone on the path to decarbonising aviation.